ssoRL/ssorl.github.io/work/index.md

 #### MATLAB Numerical Simulator for Nonlinear Interaction

 I also developed a numerical simulator used to compare theoretical trajectories with ones observed with image analysis.
-Again, the code should be up soon!
+I will clean up the code and host it on GitHub soon.

 <figure>
 	<a href="/images/simvsreal.png"><img src="/images/simvsreal.png"></a>